ArnabBanerjee2020/Compare-transformer-with-traditional-ML-for-Sentiment_Classifier-on-stanfordnlp-imdb-Hugging-face-db/README.md

 # Fine-Tuned-BERT-for-Sentiment_Classifier-on-stanfordnlp-imdb-from-Hugging-face
 Using the Hugging Face IMDb dataset to make comparison between transformers.

-The first code is on fine-tuning a BERT transformer for a sentiment classifier on standfordnlp-imdb dataset from Hugging Face, in which the model training accuracy obtained is
+The first code is on fine-tuning a BERT transformer for a sentiment classifier on standfordnlp-imdb dataset from Hugging Face, using T4 GPU from Google Colab to tune the BERT model on text datasets in which the model training accuracy obtained is

 <img width="747" height="207" alt="image" src="https://github.com/user-attachments/assets/5ffec75e-7529-45e0-9f52-c963b09941e2" />